microsoft/azure-health-data-services-toolkit/samples/BlobChannel/README.md

 # Using Blob storage as Channel

 This sample demonstrates the channel feature available in Azure Health Data Services SDK.
-In this sample, pipeline is created and a channel feature is used to store pipeline data to Azure storage account.
+In this sample, a pipeline is created and a channel feature is used to store pipeline data to Azure Storage account.

 ## Concepts

-This sample provides easy configuration of the application with Azure Blob storage and Azure storage with this SDK.
-We follow the best practices and allow you to understand how to configure the Blob storage as a channel and its options using Input channel and how we can use blob for storing pipline data.
+This sample provides easy configuration of the application with Azure Blob storage and Azure Storage with this SDK.
+We follow the best practices and allow you to understand how to configure the Blob storage as a channel and its options using Input channel, and how we can use Blob for storing pipeline data.

 ## Prerequisites